LastContinue/salmon_cannon/README.md

 set -e fish_user_paths[$index]
 ```

 Of course you could do that as a one-liner, but let's give readbility a chance.

+### Fish 3.2.0
+Once again, Fish has decided to copy ideas from this project 😉
+[Fish 3.2.0](https://github.com/fish-shell/fish-shell/releases/tag/3.2.0) has introduced a function called `fish_add_path`.
+It's pretty neat and has some options for adding to `$fish_user_paths` that I might copy for this project.
+It doesn't seem like it does any deletion though, so this project is still a tinsy bit relevant.